timeplus-io/docs/docs/query-syntax.md

 ...
 ```

-Except that hop window can have overlaps, other semantics are identical to the tumble window.
+Except that the hop window can have overlaps, other semantics are identical to the tumble window.

 ```sql
 SELECT device, max(cpu_usage)